 | Up to 90 days in total with extension | About 60 days in total if a 30-day extension remains possible |

 Note: some nationalities may remain subject to different arrangements.
-According to the Tourism Authority of Thailand, separate bilateral agreements may still provide visa exemptions of 14, 30, or 90 days depending on the applicable agreement.
+According to official Thai communications, separate bilateral agreements may still provide different visa exemption periods depending on the applicable agreement.

 Why is Thailand reducing the visa exemption?

-According to announcements reported by several Thai and international media outlets, this decision mainly aims to limit abuses linked to the use of the tourist exemption.
+According to official announcements and Thai media reports, this decision mainly aims to limit abuses linked to the use of the tourist visa exemption.

 - repeated long tourist stays;